twoerd/large_cast_rpg/README.md

 Vicious Attack: a strong but wild and uncontrolled attack
 -   Calculation: Strength - 1
 -   Strong effect: The victim is wounded randomly.
-There is a 66% chance (2/3) of 2 Minor Wounds, and a 33% chance (1/3) of 1 Major Wound.
-    The body part is randomly chosen at equal probability.
+Roll a 6-sided dice.
+    On a 3-6, the victim takes a major wound: 6=head, 5=body, 4=arm,
+    3=leg.
+In the case of an arm or leg wound, the attacker can choose which side.
 If the body part already has a Major Wound, an adjacent body part receives a Minor Wound.
+If the roll was a 1-2, the victim takes a minor wound: 2=head/body, 1=arm/leg (attacker chooses).
 -   Weak effect: The attacker suffers a -4 penalty to all defenses for the following 2 rounds.
 -   Defended by: Dodge or Parry, plus Armour